 - Paranoia supplement Acute Paranoia.
 The Playing Robots chapter allowed the creation of robot PCs.
 One of the movement options was "wheels", and the text noted that robots with wheels couldn't go up stairs.

-- In Pokémon X and Y this is why you can't make off with the Skiddo at the place where you can ride them.
+- In Pokémon X and Y, this is why you can't make off with the Skiddo at the place where you can ride them.
 They jump ledges but can't do the stairs just outside the broken fence area.

 - In Freefall, Qwerty the robot never learned to use stairs.
 Dvorak (who rolls on wheels) somehow got up, but Qwerty (who walks on legs) can't use stairs.

-- In one post of What If?, written by the creator of XKCD, the question of the week is: "What if there was a robot apocalypse?
+- In one post of What If?, written by the creator of xkcd, the question of the week is: "What if there was a robot apocalypse?
 How long would humanity last?"
 According to the writer, current robots not only wouldn't be able to chase us upstairs, but might not even be able to get over the threshold of a door.

 - On Pelswick, the school bully picks on Pelswick as the favored target, but knows he can't use physical force on a kid in a wheelchair and opts toward psychological abuse.
 One of his methods was to jump on top of a staircase so Pelswick couldn't follow.

 - In The Simpsons episode "Grift of the Magi", Bart injures himself and is forced to use a wheelchair.
-He finds it difficult to enter the school due to the stairs, since Principal Skinner can't afford a ramp system.
+He finds it difficult to enter the school due to the stairs, and Principal Skinner explains the school can't afford a ramp system.
 Enter Fat Tony of the Springfield Mafia, who offers to build one with his construction outfit, "Valdezzo Bros.
 Olive Oil".
 By the time an inauguration ceremony is held for the needlessly complex ramp system, Bart's suddenly healed enough to have no more use of the wheelchair, rendering the whole effort a waste.
 Skinner pats a ramp in confidence that at least they're ready for "the new millennium", only for the whole ramp system to collapse.
 It turns out it was built out of breadsticks, paint, and shellac.
 The mob has conned the school out of $200,000, resulting in its closure.

 - Played for Laughs in X-Men: Evolution when Professor X (who is, famously, paralyzed from the waist down) talks to Jean about overcoming limitations... and then finds himself at the top of a staircase.